 By December 31st

 Create a Final Push: As time winds down, a final push may be necessary to capture those last-minute donations.
 Before December 31st, follow-up with any donor (major or minor) that hasn’t renewed their gift using their preferred communication method.
+If it fits with your organization’s voice, this might be the time for some light-hearted jokes about finally waving 2020 goodbye (and good riddance).

 January and February